 Students!
 Like to get your hands dirty?
-The Grounds department sometimes has summertime or seasonal opportunities to help with horticultural and grounds maintenance crews.
-For more information, contact Rose Leland UVM Grounds Manager.
+The Grounds crew may have summer or seasonal opportunities to work with horticultural and grounds maintenance crews.
+For more information, contact Mike Dubois, UVM Grounds Manager.

 - Maintenance of all trees, shrubs and turf on campus, including mowing, trimming, weeding, planting, pruning, mulching, seeding, fertilization, watering, and leaf removal